-In 2012, Dr. Amy Cuddy (a Harvard psychologist) gave a TED Talk that suggested “power posing” — standing in a posture of confidence, even when you don’t feel confident — can affect testosterone and cortisol levels in your brain, and then have a real impact on your success.
+In 2012, Dr. Amy Cuddy (a Harvard psychologist) gave a now famous TED Talk that suggested “power posing” — standing in a posture of confidence, even when you don’t feel confident — can affect testosterone and cortisol levels in your brain, and then have a real impact on your success.

 “Certain power poses don’t just change how others perceive you,” Professor Cuddy says.
 “They can change your body chemistry, and these changes affect the way you do your job and interact with other people.”